isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children products.md

 speaker intended for children ages three to twelve.
 The speaker’s lithium-ion battery can overheat and catch fire when at a high state of charge, posing burn and fire hazards to consumers.</p>
-<p>&nbsp;The model name “Yoto Mini”, SKU PRPLXX00860, and serial number are
+<p>The model name “Yoto Mini”, SKU PRPLXX00860, and serial number are located
-located on the base of the product.
+on the base of the product.
 The speakers are pale grey with orange tactile controls and a pixel display.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/product-safety-alerts-and-recalls/children-products/Yoto_pics.png">